 More details about projects are available in your projects list and when you select a project from the list.
-In the list, you'll see high-level information about the project that includes the number of status decisons made, project requester, project manager, a project status, and its due date.
+In the list, you'll see high-level information about the project that includes the project number, requester, project manager, the number of unassigned deliverables, and the project's due date.

 When you select a project from the list, you'll see the project's timeline and any associated deliverables.
 See the full timeline view, create deliverables, or add comments to the project to get your team talking.

 Leave comments for those involved with the project to provide more details if you’re the project manager, or start a conversation among reviewers and commenters.
 Reply to, edit, and @ mention people in your comments.

 A project description, project managers and creators and anyone else who can see details about the project (including any workgroups), any supporting files, and an activity stream also display on the project details page.
 Edit the project's name, description, or people involved.

 Project timelineGet a bird's-eye view of a project from start to finish, along with all of its deliverables, in the timeline on each project's page.
 At a quick glance, get insight into what's happening with the project, including what's on track, what's falling behind, and anything that needs attention.
 Click a deliverable to see more details about it or click "Timeline full view" to see all the deliverables and their progress over their duration.

 Deliverable statuses (along with the review stage a project is in) are listed in the Deliverables area.
 "Needs setup," "In review," "Needs proof," "Past due," and "Closed" given an indication of what needs to happen for each deliverable.
 If "Needs setup" is listed, it means that the routing workflow for must be set up.

 Select a deliverable to see more details about it, including the proof and any versions, and the rounds and review stages, as well as the reviewers and commenters for each round.
 Take action on the page by viewing the proof, uploading or requesting new versions, moving it to the next review stage, or closing the deliverable.